 - Hybrid App: Ionic, Cordova

 Cost Of Building An App Like Dija

-These are the app’s main features for estimating the cost of developing a grocery or food delivery solution like Dija or Instacart, for example.
-In either case, before stating the final definition, you will want to be aware of other critical things that must be considered when creating the application.
+These are the app’s main features for estimating the cost of developing a grocery solution like Dija or Instacart, for example.
+In either case, before starting the final definition, you will want to be aware of other critical things that must be considered when creating the application.

 This will rely on different elements, from the unpredictability of the lightweight architecture to your preferred smartphone application creators, but we can have a rough figure for fundamental highlights.

 Number of hours for app development

 |Idea validation||40+ hrs|

 |Visual prototyping||60 hrs|

 |Testing & Quality Check||60 – 120 hrs|

 |EU & US||$40,000-$2,00,000|